mangelin/mylyrics/README.md

         your code
         """
 ```

-`NOTE` : class name must be a capitalized string.

 ### Registering the new provider

 To register a new provider so that can be available for user, you have to